 How to plant aquilegias

-Dig over the soil, adding in leaf mould or garden compost, to improve drainage.
-Tease out the roots of pot-bound plants and firm into the planting hole, watering well.
+Dig over the soil, adding in leaf mould or garden compost to improve drainage.
+Tease out the roots of pot-bound plants and plant into the planting hole, firming around the rootball and watering well.
+Continue watering regularly in dry weather.

 Here, Alan Titchmarsh explains how to save seed from aquilegias:

-Aquilegia downy mildew is a fungal disease particular to these plants.
-This can spread very quickly given the right conditions – cool and damp.
+Aquilegia downy mildew is a fungal disease that can spread very quickly given the right conditions – cool and damp.
 Leaves will show spreading yellow patches that cause the leaf to curl and turn brown, with a white growth on the underside of the leaf.
 The flowers look distorted and stalks and seed pods can develop brown blotches.
-There is no remedy apart from removing affected plants and burning them.
+There's no remedy apart from removing affected plants and burning them.

 Great aquilegia varieties to grow